 Still on adrenaline, Sirius bounded up the staircase, recalling with perfect clarity the way out even after so many years.

-Suddenly he skidded to a halt a few meters away from the front door as two of the human guards closed it behind them as they headed out to their quarters that was located a mile away from the fortress.
+Suddenly he skidded to a halt a few meters away from the front door, his sensitive ears picking up the sound of footsteps.
+Moments later, two of the human guards came out of another passageway and exited, closing the doors behind them no doubt heading to their quarters that was located a mile away from the fortress.

 Cursing silently, he nevertheless walked in a circle, searching for the scent of sweet fresh air.
-Finding a trial, he dashed off in that direction.
+Finding a trail, he dashed off in that direction.

 Halfway through, he halted as he heard the sound of snoring.
 Creeping forward quietly, he found the warden sleeping at the desk of his office with the door ajar.
 Sirius shifted back to his human form and stepped forward to close the door.
 There was a high probability that a dementor would get in and possibly kiss the man in his sleep.
 Sirius personally did not have anything against the kindly old man as he was generally a civil fellow unlike most of the guards.

-However, that did not stop him from filching the wand sticking out of the old man's pocket nor did it prevent him from snagging the large sandwich at the man's desk.
+However, that did not stop him from filching the wand sticking out of the old man's pocket nor did it prevent him from snagging the large sandwich at his desk.

 After a lot of wiggling, Sirius soon found himself outside the fortress on a cliff.
 There was an empty stretch of land that was barely big enough to fit him.
 Creeping closer to the edge, he looked down.
 From what he could see through his limited vision, it was a sheer drop down into the North Sea.